looker-open-source/extension-gen-ai/README.md

     }
    ```

 6. Create a `model` LookML file in your project.
+The example model file is on `looker-project-structure` folder, named `looker-genai.model`

    Typically, the model is named the same as the extension project.
 The model is used to control access to the extension.

    - [Configure the model you created](https://docs.looker.com/data-modeling/getting-started/create-projects#configuring_a_model) so that it has access to some connection (any connection).

 7. Connect the new project to Git.